CoderDojoStirling/coderdojo-scriptcraft-server/docs/lesson1/lesson.md

 You'll learn later about different shapes you can create.
 For now, let's learn about some new materials:
 * blocks.snow
 * blocks.glass
-* blocks.lava

 Your challenge is...
-Change the lesson2 function you just typed in to create a box out of lava.
+Change the lesson2 function you just typed in to create a box out of glass.
 And run it!

 ### Lesson 3 - setting sizes of a shape